 December 1940 showed that 89 percent of the population favored the

-from both sexes and across ethnicities and age cohorts.
-Support for the
+from both sexes and across ethnicity and age cohorts.
+Support for

 that the draft was egalitarian: Baseball star Hank Greenberg was